Alvaro-Kothe/earthquake-hazzard/README.md

 ## Observations

 - Due to the data source, there is a notable concentration of recorded earthquakes in the United States and nearby regions.
+- USGS is capable of detecting very small earthquakes in the USA region, which distort the magnitude downwards for the country USA and continent North America, which ends up differing greatly from other regions.
 - Continents were identified based on the country information retrieved.
 If the Nominatim API failed to resolve a country, the corresponding continent was left unassigned.

 ## Table Structure